 Where are Training Workshops held?

-We try to set up our workshop in various locations on the NSW Coast.
-We try to pick locations that are easily accessable more people to attend.
+We try to set up our workshops in various locations on the NSW Coast, some in WA and some in Qld.
+We try to pick locations that are easily accessable so more people to attend.
 If you are able to organise a group of 25 people in another location, please contact us and we endeavour to organise a workshop in your area.

 The atmosphere is informal with emphasis on the practical side - questions and discussions are encouraged in a team environment.